-Among them, Amazon is a behemoth when it comes to MBA recruiting.
-The company is one of the largest MBA employers on many campuses around the globe.
+Amazon is a behemoth when it comes to MBA recruiting.
+The company is one of the biggest MBA employers, hiring around 1,000 MBAs each year.

 How can MBA job applicants stand out when applying to Amazon?

 We look for MBAs who take ownership, who are obsessed with their customers, and who like to think big and deliver results.
 Often, they are strong problem solvers and analytical thinkers.
 Applicants who are familiar with and can demonstrate that they embody Amazon's 14 Leadership Principles (which we use daily across the business, and particularly in recruitment, to identify the best talent to work with us) will always impress us.

 We also look favorably on applicants with an entrepreneurial spirit.
 Applications from MBAs who have ambitions to set up their own business tend to perform very well in the interview process.
 At Amazon they are given the ownership to lead their work like they would their own business, except within a huge organization with a global support network, guidance, and security.

 How important is an MBA internship for potential candidates?